 The long-awaited Imam died just as the Abbasid army was celebrating the taking of Kufa, principal city of Iraq.
 So many theories about his disappearance exist: this presumably means we shall never know what happened.
 Was he arrested by Marwan II, or invited to negotiate?
 Was he poisoned, suffocated, or crushed by a falling house?
 Did he just die from the plague?

 Most probably he had somehow been eliminated by Marwan II.
-Abu Salamah, occupying the role of "vizier", ensured that he was succeeded by his brother, Abu al-Abbas as-Saffah, who had most probably been designated as his heir by Imam Ibrahim - although (as ever) there appears to have been some controversy - some were anyway expecting a descendant of Ali to be appointed caliph.
+Abu Salamah, occupying the role of "vizier", ensured that Ibrahim was succeeded by his brother, Abu al-Abbas as-Saffah, who had most probably been designated as his heir by the Imam - although (as ever) there appears to have been some controversy - some were anyway expecting a descendant of Ali to be appointed caliph.
 In November 749 Abu al-Abbas as-Saffah (Saffah - the bloodshedder) became the first caliph of the Abbasid dynasty, with Salamah as his vizier.
 From a speech supposedly made by the Abbasids on their inauguration:

 Abu Muslim had stayed behind in Khorasan throughout.
 He swore allegiance to the new caliph - who, however, was suspicious of him.
 Saffah sent his brother Abu Ja'far Mansur (Mansur) to check him out: would he agree to the elimination of the vizier Salamah?
 Certainly: Abu Muslim sent his own man to do the job.
 This didn't reassure Mansur, though: he warned his brother that Abu Muslim was too powerful to be allowed to live.

 Nevertheless, Abu Muslim continued to be both powerful and popular in Khorasan - suppressing revolts and building mosques.
 In 753/4, he asked the caliph's permission to make a pilgrimage to Mecca.
 Saffah insisted he crossed Iraq with no more than 50 men: Abu Muslim brought 1000 to Kufa.
 Permission was given - but the caliph insisted that Mansur, who was still advising he be killed, go with him.
 During the hajj, Saffah died - Mansur was now caliph.
-For now, he needed Abu Muslim to put down a rebellion led by Muhammad ibn Abdullah ibn Hassan: a grandson of Hassan, the grandson of Muhammad.
-The Shi'a had not given up.
+For now, he needed Abu Muslim to put down a rebellion led by Muhammad ibn Abdullah ibn Hassan: a grandson of Hassan, Muhammad the Prophet's grandson.
+The Shi‘is had not given up.